LemmenAid/atlantic-dippers/README.md

 ### Typography

 * The typography used throughout the site is Noto Sans, imported from google fonts.
 Noto Sans was chosen because of it’s readability in various sizes and clean design.
 As a fallback font sans serif is used.
-I have increased the letter spacing to increase readability in the paragraphs.
-I have used slightly more letter spacing for headings to make them stand out more.
-I have used different font weights for the headings to make them stand out more as well.
+The letter spacing has been increased to improve readability in the paragraphs.
+For the heading even more letter spacing has been applied to make them stand out, as well as a heavier font weight.

-I imported the following code into the top of my style.css
+The following code has been imported into the top of the style.css

     @import url(‘https://fonts.googleapis.com/css2?family=Noto+Sans:ital,wght@0,100..900;1,100..900&family=Noto+Serif:ital,wght@0,100..900;1,100..900&display=swap');